thunderbird89/esf/stories/the-cormorant-gambit.md

 The fleeing Ryzak frigate burned hard, but it was never meant for this kind of chase.
 The *Cormorant* closed the gap in **twenty seconds**, its reinforced frame groaning under the relentless acceleration.

-At point-blank range, Voss rasped through the pressure: “Fire."
+At point-blank range, Voss rasped through the pressure: "Fire."

 The railgun's second shot fired with devastating precision.
 The slug pierced straight through the Ryzak frigate's reactor core, breaching containment.